 Languages Offered: MosaLingua offers five European languages—English, Italian, French, German, and Spanish—at different levels.

-Pricing: They have various plans, such as MosaLingua Web ($59.90/yr), MosaSeries ($58.80/ 6-month), MosaSpeak ($99.00 to $199/lifetime), MosaTraining ($130 to $330), and MosaLingua App ($53.99/year).
+Pricing: They offer various plans, including MosaLingua Web ($59.90/yr), MosaSeries ($ 58.80/6-month), MosaSpeak ($99.00 to $199/lifetime), MosaTraining ($130 to $330), and MosaLingua App ($53.99/year).

 It provides unique minimalist illustrations and fast-paced micro-games that enhance your learning experience.